d3xter/GoPasswordCreator/README.markdown

 ========

 	GoPasswordCreator lower upper numbers
+This generates passwords that could contain lower-case letters, upper-case letters, and numbers.

+	GoPasswordCreator alphanum
-This Password could contain lower-case letters, upper-case letters, and numbers.
+This generates passwords that could contain lower-case letters, upper-case letters, and numbers.
+This is  just a short hand for the previous command.

 	GoPasswordCreator lower own="?="
-This password could contain lower-case letters and the two characters "?" and "=".
+This generates passwords that could contain lower-case letters and the two characters "?" and "=".

 	GoPasswordCreator all lower=f
-This password could contain any characters except for lower-case letters.
+This generates passwords that could contain any characters except for lower-case letters.

 	GoPasswordCreator -length 8 -count 5 -file /home/d3xter/passwords.txt all
 5 Passwords with 8 characters per password will be written into /home/d3xter/passwords.txt